June 15, 2017 - Copenhagen Bioscience Lecture

 The Copenhagen Bioscience Lectures are a series of open lectures for all researchers and other interested in and around the Copenhagen area.
 Every 4 weeks, on a Thursday evening, you are invited for lectures on themes with a general interest for the Novo Nordisk Foundation Research Centers and bioscience researchers in general.
 Often there will be a cross-disciplinary focus.
-The lecture on 9 Feruary 2017 titles 'Beyond science communication: museums as sites for public research'.
+The lecture on 15 June 2017 will give you an insight in biomaterials with leading experts Marcel Karperien and Dirk Grijpma from the University of Twente in The Netherlands.

 15:45 Welcome and registration (coffee/tea, water available)